lcd10415/lcdIndividual/README.md

-# lcdIndividual
+# LcdIndividual
-lcd sometimes do some iOS development for improvement
+LCD sometimes do some iOS development for improvement

-motto: Talking is cheat,show me your code
+Motto: Talking is cheat,show me your code